ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/urlfield.md

 ### Validation

-This field type does not perform validation.
+This field type doesn't perform validation.

 ### Settings

-This field type does not have settings.
+This field type doesn't have settings.